jeffmoss/toastd/README.md

 Toastr
 ======

 This is a port of toastr for dart applications.
-I created it to get familiar with dart.
+Use this to display Android-style toasts for a slick looking user interface.

 Usage
 -----